fox4snce/strawberry/README.md

 I had the output from my test rewritten into markdown by Claude.
 Please put an issue in if you find a version of the phrase that doesn't work.

 Also, how hard did I work on this?
 Uh not.
 I told Claude what I wanted and he wrote the prompts for me, I haven't even read them.
-I did add the step by step part on the first step myself.

 # Enter your question for Claude: How many letter r are in the word strawberry?